 a.
-By using the SYSRESREQ bit in the ARM Cortex-M3 Application Interrupt and Reset Control (APINT) register
+By using the SYSRESREQ bit in the ARM Cortex-M3 Application Interrupt and Reset Control (APINT) register b.
+Programmable on a module-by-module basis using the Software Reset Control Registers.

 After a reset, the Reset Cause (RESC) register is set with the reset cause.
 The bits in this register are sticky and maintain their state across multiple reset sequences, except when an internal POR is the cause, and then all the other bits in the RESC register are cleared except for the POR indicator.